 There are many pool cleaners on the market.
-So, to help you review your options and make the best choice, we have reviewed our favorite pool cleaners here.
+So, to help you review your options and make the best choice, we have compiled our top 5 inground pool cleaner picks.

 |Dolphin Premier Robotic|